-Using the results generated from the survey, Table 3 is developed to test the hypothesised patterns suggested by Van de Ven and Ferry.
-It is noticed that although the organisation was initially expected to follow the logic of developmental group mode, in reality, the logic of systematised mode is more closely followed (although it is apparent from Table 3 that the mode displayed is to some extent a hybrid).
-This again reflects the results emanating from Handy's instrument but, as Van de Ven has written extensively on organisational change, he does provide us with a useful set of tried and tested methods (tools) to bring about an appropriate organisational change and to measure the degree of change over time.
+Using the results generated from the survey, Table 2 is developed to test the hypothesised patterns suggested by Van de Ven and Ferry (1980).
+It is noticed that although the organisation was initially expected to follow the logic of developmental group mode, in reality, the logic of a systematised mode is more closely followed (although it is apparent from Table 2 that the mode displayed is to some extent a hybrid).
+This again reflects the results emanating from Handy's instrument, but, as Van de Ven has written extensively on organisational change, he does provide us with a useful set of tried and tested methods (tools) to bring about an appropriate organisational change and to measure the degree of change over time.

-The average frequency of conflict for both government organisation and Other Units is found to be low.
-There is no correlation between degree of personal acquaintance and frequency of conflict; the nature of the construction industry is such that it allows conflicts or disagreements to appear during work due to uncertainties, and misunderstanding or misinterpretation.
+The average frequency of conflict for both the public sector organisation and Other Units is found to be low.
+There is no correlation between the degree of personal acquaintance and frequency of conflict.
+The nature of the construction industry is such that it allows conflicts or disagreements to appear during work due to uncertainties and misunderstanding or misinterpretation.

 Systematized Impersonal Mode Discretionary Personal Mode Developmental Group Mode Salient Dimensions of Managerial Subsystem 1.
 Organizational Referent Central information systems?
 Hierarchy & Staff?
-2. Coordination and Control by: Rules, plans, schedules Resource & Information Flows among Organizational Levels, Units, & Positions: a.
-Direction b.
+2. Coordination and Control by: Rules, plans, schedules 3.
+Resource & Information Flows among Organizational Levels, Units, & Positions: a.
+Directionb.
 Amount Diffuse?
 Low c.
-Standardization & Codification High Medium LOW Perceived Interdependence among Components High 5.
+Standardization & Codification High Medium 4.
+Perceived Interdependence among Components High 5.
 Frequency of conflict among Components Low

-Table 3 Hypothesised Patterns of Design Mode in the Government Organisation
+Table 2 Hypothesised Patterns of Design Mode in the Government Organisation

 An explanatory conclusion can be drawn from the findings above.
-The professionals, in theory, should be following a developmental group mode and do prefer working in a task culture but are actually in a role culture and follow the systematised mode.
+The professionals, in theory, should be following a developmental group mode and do prefer working in a task culture, but are actually in a role culture and follow the systematised mode.
 Hence, the results support one another.
 It would appear that there is a mismatch between how the organisation in general operates, the role model, and what those working in the project side of the organisation actually want to be and to achieve - the task model.

-When disagreements arise, the most frequently used resolution method was by an open exchange of information about the conflict or problem and a working through of differences to reach a mutually agreeable solution.
-A significant correlation is found between effectiveness of working relationship and frequency of conflict from the government organisation, suggesting the lower the effectiveness of working relationship, the higher frequency of conflict.
-However, there is found no significant correlation with Other Units on the tested variables.
-The resolution of disagreements reflects an intraorganisational partnering/alliancing approach within the department.
+When disagreements arise, the most frequently used resolution method was an open exchange of information regarding the conflict or problem and a working through of differences to reach a mutually agreeable solution.
+A significant correlation is found between the effectiveness of working relationships and the frequency of conflict from the government organisation.
+This suggests that the lower the effectiveness of working relationship, the higher frequency of conflict.
+However, no significant correlation was found with Other Units on the tested variables.
+The resolution of disagreements reflects an intra-organisational partnering/alliancing approach within the organisation.
 This suggests that a social infrastructure already exists within the department which is in harmony with relational contracting approaches and this should be further nurtured and documented as a learning and skills issue.